About Us

 Read Bio

-James O’Callaghan’s responsibility is to develop and deliver athlete-focused, coach-led, performance-measured programmes across the ISA’s Performance Pathway.
-James works under the guidance of the Olympic Steering Group.
+James O’Callaghan is the Performance Director at Irish Sailing, where he is responsible for developing and delivering athlete-focused, coach-led, and performance-measured programmes across the organisation’s Performance Pathway.
+He works under the guidance of the High Performance Committee.

 Governance